esneidermanzano/NoThatEasyTaxi/README.md

 ```

-So, ¡you can use it!
+So, ¡you can use it! view principal application in http://localhost:3000
 ## How to begin

 As default, program has 3 register for quickly start: